clone45/voxglitch/docs/groovebox.md

 ![GrooveBoxParameterLocks](/docs/images/groovebox/parameter_locks.jpg)

 For example, if you wanted to raise the volume on the 5th step of a sequence, select VOLUME, then adjust the 5th knob.

+### Memory

+There are 16 memory slots in the section labeled "MEM".
+Each of these sample slots represent a snapshot of all step buttons, track lengths, and parameter locks.
+The currently selected memory slot is updated in real-time with any changes that you make.

+- To copy a memory slot, select the memory slot that you'd with to copy and click CPY
+- To past a memory slot, select the destination memory slot and click PST

+A CV input lets you switch between memory slots using a control voltage that ranges from 0 to 10v.
+When a cable is inserted into the MEM CV input, the memory buttons are disabled.

 ### Clock and Reset